arm-sbc/A64-Multimedia-boards/README.md

         sync

-now you can insert the card into the board, connect the debug port with a serial cable , only TX, RX and GND port, do not connect the voltage) incase of picocom installed and using USB UART cable)
+now you can insert the card into the board, connect the debug port with a serial cable , only TX, RX and GND port,
+## do not connect the voltage pins
+incase of picocom installed and using USB UART cable

         sudo picocom -b 115200 -r -l /dev/ttyUSB0